An overview of manual vs. automated cell counting

 In addition to the listed examples, further probes are available that are initially non-fluorescent, but in metabolically active cells these dyes are converted into fluorescent forms.
 Such example is calcein (calcein-AM).

-Figure 2.
+Table 2.
 Characteristics of common fluorescence staining used for live/dead and total cell number counting.

 The ability to quantify multiple labels within the same sample (e.g. DAPI or PI + AO) allows to extract more accurate cell count information.
 As a result of AO counterstaining, both the viable and non-viable cells can be stained, providing a total cell count information.
 This way we can get total cell counts and the percentages of viable and dead cells.
 Double staining also allows to more precisely distinguish cells from undesirable debris.